g4challenge/ds4ns_template/README.md

 # Template for reproducible Data Science for Natural Sciences conference papers

+This template guides you through the main instructions when authoring your work for the Data Science for Natural Sciences Student conference.

+The recommended approach for a competition is Jupyter.

+The recommended approach for an abstract is Word! plain, dead, simple.

+You should upload your **reviewed** artifact on our Zenodo community.

+The use of GitHub, Wholetale, Binder, ... is **optional**.

 ## Jupyter
 The included template `main_notebook.ipynb` should provide you with necessary details.